An Integer Linear Programming Framework for Mining Constraints from Data: Related Work

-\paragraph{Mining Constraints From Data} \citep{raedt2018learning} summarizes the milestones in constraint mining.
+\paragraph{Mining Constraints From Data} \citet{raedt2018learning} summarize the milestones in constraint mining.
 Learning logical rules from data can be traced back to the Valiant's algorithm \citep{valiant1984theory} that mines the hard constraints formulated as $k-$CNF.
 Inductive logic programming \citep{muggleton1994inductive, riedel2006incremental}, as an extension of Valiant's Algorithm, is aiming to deal with general first-order logic.
 It has been used in both real world~\citep{bratko1994applications} and mathematical applications \citep{colton2006mathematical}.
-Constraint learning \citep{bessiere2013constraint, bessiere2016new, bessiere2017inductive} combine these two approaches together.
-Besides, several efforts have been put on relaxing logical constraints such as soft constraint learning \citep{rossi2004acquiring}. \citep{wang2019satnet} use semidefinite programming (SDP) \citep{wang2019low} to relax the maxSAT problem and cooperate with deep learning.
+Constraint learning \citep{bessiere2013constraint, bessiere2016new, bessiere2017inductive} combines these two approaches together.
+Besides, several efforts have been put on relaxing logical constraints such as soft constraint learning \citep{rossi2004acquiring}. \citet{wang2019satnet} use semidefinite programming (SDP) \citep{wang2019low} to relax the maxSAT problem and cooperate with deep learning (see Sec. \ref{sec:exp} for comparison).
 Another way to relax the logical constraints is to relax the Boolean variables to be continuous variables \citep{li2019logic, li2019augmenting}, or continuous random variables like probabilistic soft logic \citep{kimmig2012short, bach2015hinge, embar2018scalable}.
-Most of the previous works use logics to represent the constraints.
-In contrast, we design an ILP framework and use linear form to formulate the constraints.
-This allows us directly incorporate constraints with inference in structured output prediction.
+Most of these previous works use logics to represent the constraints.
+In contrast, we design a framework based on ILP and use the linear form to formulate the constraints.
+This allows us directly incorporate constraints with inference in structured output predictions.
+Some concurrent works \citep{pan2020learning,tan2020learning} learn constraints by initializing a set of constraints and updating them based on gradient, but it is not able to obtain the guarantee that the constraints are tight and converge to the ground truth as ours do (see discussion in Sec. \ref{sec:method} and Sec. \ref{sec:analysis}).